tewhly/tewhly.github.io/README.md

-Published web site of Tewhcents.
+Published web site of Tewhly.